 Duggan also wants to spread the benefits beyond downtown.
 “We have an enormous responsibility to make sure every neighborhood has a future.”

-Carol Coletta, president of the Kresge Foundation, which has been committed to supporting the city’s resurgence for years, said that as Detroit rebounds, there are already concerns about gentrification.
+Carol Coletta, senior fellow at the Kresge Foundation, which has been committed to supporting the city’s resurgence for years, said that as Detroit rebounds, there are already concerns about gentrification.
 But she argued that “there are a lot of people in Detroit who wouldn’t mind a little gentrification if it results in new houses and shops.”

 Coletta pointed to a number of studies, arguing that communities actually must gentrify, given the alternative is often a “slow, often-unnoticed deterioration.”
 Once that decline sets in, it’s nearly impossible for the community to rebound.
 “Only 105 communities out of the 1,100 deemed high poverty in 1970 have rebounded over the past 40 years.”
 And today, there are now 3,000 high-poverty communities, and the number of poor have grown from 2 million to 4 million.
 “Over the past 40 years, we’ve tripled the number of poor communities and doubled the number of poor, which is an abysmal record.”